gunta/skypilot/landing/DITHER_BACKGROUND.md

 4. **Gradient Overlay**
    - Radial gradient from cyan to purple
-   - Ties in with the Sky Pilot brand colors
+   - Ties in with the SkyPilot brand colors
    - Creates focal point in center of viewport

 5. **Dither Grid Lines**